 Strawberry, blueberry, black cherry, vanilla, coconut, lemon, peach, and good ol’ plain.

-Editor’s Note: This post was updated on September 8, 2017 to reflect that there are reusable lids available for the product through Etsy.
+Editor’s Note: This post was updated on October 18, 2017 to reflect that there are reusable lids available for the product through Etsy, though the price increased from $5.99 to $7.99 due to demand.
+Additionally, you can buy a 12-pack and save $8, as opposed to purchasing the 2-pack.
+See the promotional code for readers.